 Our board believes that market data is essential to determining compensation targets and actual awards for executives in an effort to attract and retain highly talented executives.
 Market data is used to assess the competitiveness of the company's compensation packages relative to similar companies and to ensure the company's compensation program is consistent with its compensation philosophy, but the board does not target direct compensation at any particular market percentile.
 As part of its review of the executive compensation program, the compensation and nominating committee engaged Human Capital Solutions in 2022 to conduct a market compensation analysis for our executive officers, including the NEOs, utilizing proprietary survey data and a group of twenty-one publicly-traded utility and energy companies based on fiscal year-end revenues, market capitalization, positive total shareholder return performance, and comparable business focus (the "2022 Peer Group").
-Each year, the compensation and nominating committee evaluates and, if appropriate, updates the composition of the peer group.
-Changes to the peer group are carefully considered and made infrequently to assure continuity from year to year.
-The compensation and nominating committee reviewed and determined that no changes to the peer group utilized for 2022 compensation were necessary.
+Each year, the compensation and nominating committee reviewed and determined that no changes to the peer group utilized for 2022 compensation and nominating committee reviewed and determined that no changes to the peer group utilized for 2022 compensation were necessary.
 The consideration of competitive compensation data is one of several factors that the compensation and nominating committee considers with respect to the compensation of our executive officers, including our NEOs.
-The companies in the peer group utilized for 2022 compensation are listed below:
+The companies in the peer group utilized for 2022 compensation and nominating committee considers with respect to the compensation of our executive officers, including our NEOs.
+The companies in the peer group utilized for 2022 compensation and nominating committee considers with respect to the compensation are listed below: